1. Pendant Lighting for Small Kitchens

 Smaller kitchens definitely have their fair share of design challenges, from the lack of storage to minimal floor space.
 However, with some illuminating lighting ideas for small kitchens, you can transform even the smallest galley kitchen into the gourmet haven you’ve always dreamed of.

 The average home size that a lot of Americans are after isn’t as big as it used to be.
-With more homebuyers looking for warmer, intimate spaces, we’re all getting bolder and more creative with small kitchens.
-Classic designs like a pendant chandelier over an island are beautiful, but with smaller kitchens having no island, lighting ideas need to get a little more creative.
+With more homebuyers looking for warmer, more intimate spaces, we’re all getting bolder and more creative with unique kitchen lighting ideas for small kitchens.
+Classic designs like a pendant chandelier over an island are beautiful, but for kitchen lighting ideas for no island, you may want to consider more creative strategies.

 Here are some easy tips for lighting up even the smallest of kitchens: